The UCCJEA and Interstate Jurisdiction

 (B) substantial evidence is available in this State concerning the child's care, protection, training, and personal relationships (this also wasn't true);

-(4) no court of any other state would have jurisdiction under the criteria specified in paragraph (1), (2), or (3) (Missouri would have jurisdiction).
+(4) no court of any other state would have jurisdiction under the criteria specified in paragraph (1), (2), or (3) (Missouri would have had jurisdiction).

 (b) Subsection (a) is the exclusive jurisdictional basis for making a child-custody determination by a court of this State.